alexandrainst/alexandra-ml-template/README.md

 ### Continuous Integration

-Github CI pipelines are included in the repo, running all the tests in the `tests` directory, as well as building online documentation, if Github Pages has been enabled for the repository (can be enabled on Github in the repository settings).
+Github CI pipelines are included in the repo, running all the tests in the `tests` directory, as well as building online documentation if Github Pages has been enabled for the repository (can be enabled on Github in the repository settings).

 ### Code Spaces

-Code Spaces is a new feature on Github, that allows you to develop on a project completely in the cloud, without having to do any local setup at all.
+Code Spaces is a new feature on Github that allows you to develop on a project completely in the cloud, without having to do any local setup at all.
 This repo comes included with a configuration file for running code spaces on Github.
-When hosted on `alexandrainst/{{ cookiecutter.project_name }}` then simply press the `<> Code` button and add a code space to get started, which will open a VSCode window directly in your browser.
+When hosted on `alexandrainst/{{ cookiecutter.project_name }}`, simply press the `<> Code` button and add a code space to get started, which will open a VSCode window directly in your browser.